What Tools or Instruments are Used to Test Internet Speeds?

 Simplified network diagram depicting a centralized test system and handheld field testers

 The actual "Internet Speed" is difficult to test, because there are infinite end-point combinations.
-However, people often use the term Speed Test to refer to Internet Access Speed Test, which is the maximum speed guaranteed (or best effort) by the internet service provider (ISP).
-This is the speed between the gateway and/or modem at the subscriber's premises (home or business) and a dedicated server vetted by the ISP, sitting right on the "edge" of the Internet cloud.
+However, people often use the term Speed Test to refer to Internet Access Speed Test, which is the maximum speed "guaranteed" (or advertised, or best effort) by the Internet service provider (ISP).
+The key word is Access.
+This is the speed between the gateway and/or modem at the subscriber's premises (home or business) and a dedicated server vetted by the ISP, sitting right at the "edge" of the Internet cloud (the closest to the end user).
+Even inside the subscribers' homes, there may be routers, switches and Wi-Fi that can affect the final data throughput.

 The Software/App Approach (Not Recommended)

-One popular tool to check Internet Access Speed is Ookla's Speedtest.net or derivatives offered by ISPs.
-Residential users often download the Speedtest™ app on their phones, tablets or PCs, and it also comes built into certain streaming boxes, routers and gateways.
-However, they may be limited by their processors (CPUs), internal data bus or how busy they are with other tasks.
-Their results could vary significantly for services beyond 500 Mbit/s (or Mbps), due to several reasons:
+One popular tool to check Internet Access Speed is Ookla® Speedtest.net or derivatives offered by ISPs and content providers.
+Residential users may not have other options than to download the Speedtest™ app (or similar) to their phones, tablets or computers.
+However, those may be limited by their processors (CPUs), internal data bus or how busy they are with other tasks.
+They also come built into certain streaming boxes, routers and gateways.
+Their results tend to vary significantly for services beyond 500 Mbit/s (or Mbps), due to several reasons:

-• Shared CPU resources (busy with multiple applications running)
+• Shared CPU resources (busy with multiple applications and tasks running)

-• Limited internal data bus capacity (unable to handle the traffic)
+• Limited internal data bus capacity (unable to handle the maximum traffic load)

-• No physical connection capable of 1 Gbit/s or beyond (however newer routers, PCs and laptops are starting to offer options up to 10 Gbit/s, as of 2023)
+• No physical connection capable of 1 Gbit/s or beyond (however newer routers, desktop computers and laptops are starting to offer options up to 10 Gbit/s, as of 2023)

-• Limited LAN/WLAN Ethernet throughput (older Wi-Fi technology, older switch/router, etc.)
+• Limited LAN/WLAN Ethernet throughput (older switch/router, older Wi-Fi technology, access point location, test client/app location, etc.)

-If you are a consumer (subscriber) just wanting to check Internet access speeds, and those are the only tools available to you, we recommend using a newer computing device capable of handling the target data rates (speed) and to use a physical connection (copper/UTP or fiber) to connect directly to the modem's LAN port (called the Demarcation Point) or as close to it as possible.
+If you are a consumer (subscriber) just wanting to check Internet access speeds, and free/soft are the only tools available to you, we recommend using a newer computing device capable of handling the target data rates (speed) and to use a physical connection (copper/UTP or fiber) to connect directly to the modem's LAN port (called the Demarcation Point) or as close to it as possible.
+If your modem, gateway or router have a built-in speed test and use that one.
+If not, try the popular speedtest.net.

 Dedicated Hardware (Test Set) Approach

-Hardware-based instruments are the go-to tools for service providers to verify actual Internet access speeds (upstream and downstream), since they are built specifically for the task and come with dedicated test interfaces guaranteed to consistently handle 100% traffic loads (throughput) at 1, 2.5, 5, 10 Gbit/s and beyond.
+Hardware-based instruments are the required go-to tools for communication service providers (CSPs), to verify actual Internet access speeds (upstream and downstream throughput).
+They are built specifically for the task and come with dedicated hardware and test interfaces guaranteed to consistently handle 100% traffic loads (throughput) at 1, 2.5, 5, 10, 25, 50, 100 Gbit/s and beyond.

-These portable testers can connect to, and test against, existing centralized Ookla servers or dedicated hardware-based test heads, to measure the actual performance of residential services and assure QoE, while still presenting test results in a format subscribers can understand.
-V-TEST is VeEX's hardware-based version of speed test.
+These portable testers can still connect to, and test against, popular centralized servers like Speedtest® (Ookla®), WiFiman (Ubiquiti) and Fast.com (Netflix), or to dedicated hardware-based test heads (e.g., RTU-300+), measuring the actual performance of residential and business services, to assure QoE, while still presenting test results in a format subscribers (consumers) can understand.
+V-TEST is VeEX's hardware-based version of the internet access speed test client.
 (Refer to the V-TEST Quick Guide for more details.)

 Speed test results of a 10 Gbit/s service, requires 10G capable hardware.

-Test sets can also support more robust RFC6349 TCP/UDP testing against centralized iPerf servers or dedicated test heads, to evaluate the network's Internet performance for business customers, providing reports with more technical details and results.
-VeEX's hardware-based test client is called V-PERF and the centralized test heads are RTUs (Remote Test Unit), capable of handling more than 100 field test sets simultaneously, without any drop in performance (using up to 100GE connections at the node).
-V-PERF is also compatible with existing iPerf3 servers, however, users adopting this approach must be aware of their (servers') CPU-based limitations under stress.
+Test sets can also support more robust RFC6349 TCP/UDP type of testing against centralized iPerf servers or dedicated test heads (e.g., RTU-300+), to evaluate the network's Internet performance for business customers, providing reports with more technical details and results.
+VeEX's hardware-based iPerf test client is called V-PERF and the centralized test heads are RTUs (Remote Test Unit), capable of handling more than 100 field test sets simultaneously, without any drop in performance (using up to 100GE connections at the node).
+V-PERF is also compatible with existing iPerf3 servers, however, users adopting this (soft) approach must be aware of their (servers') CPU-based limitations under stress.

 V-PERF (RFC6349) test results for a 100GE link

-Simplified diagram of centralized test heads (RTU) providing support for multiple tests to field testers.
+Simplified diagram of a network of centralized test heads (RTU) providing support for multiple tests to field testers and between nodes.
+Below, samples of the RTU-300+ 10G and 100G modules.

 iPerf (Internet Performance Working Group) is an open-source speed test and network performance measurement tool.
 It uses multiple TCP and UDP streams to send traffic from one host to another.
 It helps determine the network's maximum throughput and top bandwidth speed.
-It can also help optimize the TCP windows for optimal performance. iPerf is based on RFC6349.
+It can also help optimize the TCP windows for optimal performance. iPerf is part of the RFC6349 test methodology.

-RFC6349, from IETF, helps service providers optimize their network for transmission control protocol (TCP) traffic and maximize its performance across a broad set of applications.
-It stresses networks with true stateful TCP test traffic, to assess sustaining TCP performance on the current network/link configuration, using multiple streams in parallel.
+RFC6349 test methodology, from the IETF, helps service providers optimize their network for transmission control protocol (TCP) traffic and maximize its performance across a broad set of applications.
+It refers to iPerf throughput test to stress networks with true stateful TCP test traffic, to assess sustaining TCP performance on the current network/link configuration, using multiple streams in parallel.
 That is much closer to the subscribers' experience and required by service providers for QoE and SLA verification.

 Y.1564 is an Ethernet Service Activation Methodology (SAM) test suite, defined by ITU-T, to be used while installing, bringing into service (activation), and troubleshooting Ethernet-based (business) services.
 Y.1564 serves as a comprehensive network Service Level Agreement (SLA) validation tool, ensuring that links meet their guaranteed performance, so all services carried by the network will meet their SLA objectives at their maximum committed rate.